 - It’s convenient to recreate successful bakes.

-Replace one ingredient at a time.
-That way, you will know exactly how it affected taste and texture.
+You should replace one ingredient at a time.
+That way, you will know exactly how it affects taste and texture.

-Making two or three substitutions at once will make it harder for you to nail the right combination.
+Making two or three simultaneous substitutions will make it harder to nail the right combination.

 A key technique is balancing your ingredients.
-If you’re using a whole grain flour that’s heavier, try pairing it with white flour.
+If you’re using heavier whole-grain flour, try to pair it with white flour.

 Or, if you’re using stevia, known to leave a bitter aftertaste, mellow it down with a bit of honey or maple syrup.
 It’s all about finding that sweet spot.